Welcome to Sanderson Auto Repair!

 - Clear out the trunk.
 More weight equals more drag.

 - Avoid high speeds.
-We know this is almost impossible to resist but you can improve your gas mileage by up to 15 percent driving at 55 mph rather than 65 mph.
+We know this is almost impossible to resist but you can improve your gas mileage by up to 15 percent driving at 55 mph rather than 65 mph or greater speeds.

 - Use cruise control.
 Maintaining a constant speed is ideal for improving your gas mileage.